Government: Democracy

 Governments recognised as "electoral democracies" as of 2022 by the Freedom in the World survey (Note: Conducted by the American think tank Freedom House, which is largely funded by the US government.)

-Democracy is a system of government where citizens exercise power by voting and deliberation.
-In a direct democracy, the citizenry as a whole directly forms a participatory governing body and vote directly on each issue.
-In indirect democracy, the citizenry governs indirectly through the selection of representatives or delegates from among themselves, typically by election or, less commonly, by sortition.
-These select citizens then meet to form a governing body, such as a legislature or jury.

 Some governments combine both direct and indirect democratic governance, wherein the citizenry selects representatives to administer day-to-day governance, while also reserving the right to govern directly through popular initiatives, referendums (plebiscites), and the right of recall.
 In a constitutional democracy the powers of the majority are exercised within the framework of representative democracy, but the constitution limits majority rule, usually through the provision by all of certain universal rights, such as freedom of speech or freedom of association.

 Republics

 A republic is a form of government in which the country is considered a "public matter" (res publica), not the private concern or property of the rulers, and where offices of states are subsequently directly or indirectly elected or appointed rather than inherited.
 The people, or some significant portion of them, have supreme control over the government and where offices of state are elected or chosen by elected people.

 A common simplified definition of a republic is a government where the head of state is not a monarch.
 Montesquieu included both democracies, where all the people have a share in rule, and aristocracies or oligarchies, where only some of the people rule, as republican forms of government.

-Other terms used to describe different republics include democratic republic, parliamentary republic, semi-presidential republic, presidential republic, federal republic, people's republic, and Islamic republic.